sje30/eglen2015/reviews1/response1.md

 > 1.4) Fig 4 since we mostly print inblack and white, I personnaly
 > prefer different symbols than different colors.

+I have used colour consistently throughout the paper to refer to different cell types: the colours in figure 1 are used in figure 2, 4 and 7.
+Also, the colours in figure 8 naturally reflect the colour sensitivity of the cell types.
+So, if possible, I'd like to keep the colours.

 > 1.5) Why do you present the results for functional independence ?